vidinfra/flexprice/docs/prds/implement_proration.md

 ##### Should we keep this Limitation ?
-1. User are not allowed to change the billing period (Monthly / Annually).
 2. Users are not allowd to change the currency of subscription.
 3. Users are not allowed to change the billing cycle.